optymyze-dev/devops-bootcamp/lessons/02_Operating_Systems_In_Devops.md

-# Operating systems as the foundation of Devops stack
-This lesson tries to explore the convergence between operating systems and the devops movement.
+Scheduling# Operating systems as the foundation of Devops stack This lesson tries to explore the convergence between operating systems and the devops movement.

 ## Table of Contents